Islam and abortion: Prohibition of Abortion

 If the mother were to be sure to die, Ibn Uthaymeen still held it impermissible to abort, as he said that it is prohibited in Islamic law to kill someone [in this case, the baby] to save another person [and in this case, the mother].
 He further said that this was the decree of God and that no one should find the problem in this scenario, even if it is inevitable that both the mother and child would die, and no one else would be responsible for their death.
 However, if someone were to abort the child and it dies, then its death is upon the one who does the abortion.

 When abortion is permissible

-Among Muslims, the permissibility of abortion depends on factors such as time and extenuating circumstances.
+In Sunni Islam, there is disagreement on rulings between 40 and 120 days.
+Most scholars in the present era hold position similar to that of the Hanbali school, permitting abortion until 40 days, and until 120 days when pressing conditions exist.

 In Shia Islam, abortion is "forbidden after implantation of the fertilized ovum."
 As with other Shiite scholars, Ayatollah Khomeini declared that "Termination of pregnancy even at the earliest possible stage under normal circumstances without any reason is not allowed" and that "The shari'a does not permit the abortion of a fetus."

-The four Sunni schools of thought have differing perspectives on which parts of gestation where abortion is permissible.
-It is important to note that Malikites and Zahirites do not permit abortion in any of the stages of gestation.